six-wood/Fast-SSC/README.md

 bash tools/dist_train.sh projects/fssc/config/fssc-train.py 2
 ```

-*To optimize memory usage during training, you can set with_cpu=True in `projects/fssc/config/base/net.py` to utilize torch.utils.checkpoint in the training process.*
+*To optimize memory usage during training, you can set with_cp=True in `projects/fssc/config/base/net.py` to utilize torch.utils.checkpoint in the training process.*

 ### Validation